Bumzybrownblinqs24/LITA-CAPSTONE-PROJECT-1/README.md

 - Total revenue per product.
 - Monthly sales totals for the current year.
 - Top 5 customers by total purchase amount.
-- percentage of total sales contributed by each region.
+- Percentage of total sales contributed by each region.
-- identify products with no sales in the last quarter.
+- Identify products with no sales in the last quarter.